The Geography of Sri Lanka & the Maldives

 Malé

 Malé is the capital and most populous city in the Maldives.
 This densely populated area is home to most of the country’s population, government institutions, and commercial activities.
-To address the population pressure on Malé, Hulhumalé, a reclaimed island, has been developed as an emerging hub for development and tourism.
-It offers modern infrastructure and planned urban spaces.
+To address the population pressure on Malé, Hulhumalé, a reclaimed island, has been developed with modern infrastructure and planned urban spaces.
 Addu City, the second-largest urban area, is also important due to its location and economic activities.

 Back